Russia mulls early return of space station crew after Soyuz capsule leak | Technology

 Russia mulls early return of space station crew after Soyuz capsule leak

 Russia's space agency said it is considering a "rescue" plan to send an empty spacecraft to the International Space Station (ISS) to bring home three crew members ahead of schedule, after their Soyuz capsule sprang a coolant leak while docked to the orbiting outpost.
-Officials with NASA and Russia's space agency, Roscosmos, said at a news conference on Thursday they continue to investigate how the coolant line of the capsule's external radiator sustained a tiny puncture last week, just as two cosmonauts were preparing for a routine spacewalk.
+Roscosmos and NASA officials said at a news conference on Thursday they continue to investigate how the coolant line of the capsule's external radiator sustained a tiny puncture last week, just as two cosmonauts were preparing for a routine spacewalk.

 They were originally due to fly back home on the same spacecraft in March, but Krikalev and NASA's ISS program manager, Joel Montalbano, said Roscosmos would return them to Earth two or three weeks early if Russian space officials decide to launch an empty crew capsule for their retrieval.
 Four other ISS crew members - two more from NASA, a third Russian cosmonaut and a Japanese astronaut - rode to the ISS in October via a NASA-contracted SpaceX Crew Dragon and they also remain aboard, with their capsule parked at the station.